natalieagus/50002/docs/Software/n_virtualmemory.md

 * if `R==0`, then the requested *content* is not in the physical memory, but in the swap space of the disk.  **page-fault** exception occur and it has to be handled.

 #### Dirty Bit

+{:.new-title}
+> Dirty Page
+>
+>  A page is marked as "dirty" if it has been modified (written to) after being loaded into RAM from the disk.
+This means the page in memory is different from its counterpart on the disk (either in the swap space or the original file location).

-The Dirty Bit `D==1`, then the content of the memory with address `PA` cannot simply be overwritten. `Mem[PA]` has to be stored on disk swap space before it's overwritten by new data.
+If the Dirty Bit `D==1`, then the content of the memory with address `PA` cannot simply be overwritten. `Mem[PA]` has to be stored on disk swap space or storage location on disk before it's overwritten by new data.

 #### LRU Bit
 This bit is present only if replacement policy used is LRU.
 Just like in cache, it indicates the LRU ordering of the *pages* **resident** in the physical memory.